 Safety

 In our opinion, MalaMala Game Reserve is a very safe place, much like most parks and reserves in South Africa.
-As you should all over the world, it is recommended to take normal safety precautions when visiting cities in South Africa.
+As anywhere in the world, it is recommended to take normal safety precautions when visiting cities.
 Please read ‘Cities & Urban Areas: Safety Precautions’ below for more information.
 When following these precautions, you’re very unlikely to have any incidents with crime on your holiday.

 - General Travel Safety Precautions